maRT-sk/jinjaxcat/readme.md

 ### Excel Input Files

-Excel files with multiple sheets can also be uploaded, where each sheet represents a separate 2D data source starting from the first cell.
-To access data from various sheets in the template, join the filename (without the extension) and the sheet name using an underscore (_) as a separator.
-For example, if there's an 'example.xlsx' file with two sheets named 'Sheet1' and 'Sheet2', their respective data can be accessed in the text-based template in the following way:
+You can also upload Excel files with multiple sheets, where each sheet represents a separate 2D data source starting from the first cell.
+To access data from different sheets in the template, combine the sheet name, file name, and extension using an underscore (_) as a separator.

+For example, if you have a file named 'file.xlsx' with two sheets named 'Sheet1' and 'Sheet2', you can retrieve their respective data in the text-based template as follows:

 ```
-{% for row in example_sheet1 %}
+{% for row in sheet1_file_xlsx %}
 {{ row['COLUMN_NAME'] }}
 {% endfor %}

-{% for row in example_sheet2 %}
+{% for row in sheet1_file_xlsx %}
 {{ row['COLUMN_NAME'] }}
 {% endfor %}
 ```